infranodus/n8n-infranodus-workflow-templates/README.md

 [x] Automatically Update Your InfraNodus Graph with the Docs from the Google Drive Folder

+[x] GraphRAG Voice AI chat with ElevenLabs and InfraNodus Knowledge Graphs as experts

+[x] Visual summary and auto-labeling of Gmail emails

+[x] Zendesk tickets: visual summary and Slack notifications

+[x] Chat with PDF files without the vector store using Graph RAG

 [ ] Create a Marketing Report of the USPs, Strengths, and Weaknesses of Your Competition, Analyze the Results with InfraNodus

 [ ] Generate a SEO Report for any Market: Keywords, Topical Clusters, and Content Gaps